Home > About

 About Greywalls Hotel

-Greywalls Hotel, with its wrap-around formal walled garden of about six acres, was designed by Sir Edwin Lutyens in 1901.
-We are open all year round.
+Greywalls Hotel, with its six‑acre formal walled garden, was designed in 1901 by Sir Edwin Lutyens and is open year‑round.

-Greywalls was built as a holiday home for its original owner, the Hon.
-Alfred Lyttelton.
-Lyttleton, a keen golfer, insisted that the house be built ‘within a mashie niblick shot of the eighteenth green at Muirfield’.
+Originally built as a holiday home for the Honourable Alfred Lyttelton, a keen golfer, the house was famously constructed “within a mashie‑niblick shot of the eighteenth green at Muirfield.”

 Sir Edwin Lutyens

-Greywalls was designed by Edwin Lutyens and built in 1901.
-The house was described by Sir Laurence Weaver in his book Houses and Gardens by Sir Edwin Lutyens as 'a small, albeit dignified, holiday home'.
+Greywalls was designed by Sir Edwin Lutyens and built in 1901.
+The house was described by Sir Laurence Weaver in his book Houses and Gardens by Sir Edwin Lutyens as “a small, albeit dignified, holiday home.”

-Edwin Lutyens was knighted in 1918 for his contributions to architecture.
-He received the Gold Medal of the Royal Incorporation of British Architects in 1921 and was made President of the Royal Academy in 1938.
-He died in London in 1944.
+Lutyens was knighted in 1918 for his contributions to architecture, received the Gold Medal of the Royal Institute of British Architects in 1921, and became President of the Royal Academy in 1938.
+He passed away in London in 1944.

-Edwin Lutyens and his colleague and garden designer Gertrude Jekyll were the 'dream team' of house and garden design in the early 20th century.
-This innovative partnership of Lutyens' distinctive architecture and Jekyll's garden plans produced some of the most desirable properties in Britain, Europe and North America.
-Both were profoundly influenced by the Arts & Crafts movement and ultimately became one its leading exponents.
+Lutyens and his celebrated collaborator, garden designer Gertrude Jekyll, formed what was often described as the “dream team” of house and garden design in the early 20th century.
+Their partnership—combining Lutyens’ distinctive architecture with Jekyll’s masterful planting schemes—produced some of the most admired properties across Britain, Europe, and North America.
+Both were deeply influenced by the Arts & Crafts movement, ultimately becoming two of its leading exponents.

 The Gardens at Greywalls

-If the enduring image of an Edwardian garden is of a place to promenade, of secluded seating areas where assignations can take place and of tea, cucumber sandwiches and lemonade served on the lawn on a warm summers afternoon, then Greywalls is the quintessential example.
-At Greywalls the visitor sees none of the harsh edges so often found in Scottish gardens.
-The gentle countryside drifts into the distance, echoed by the curving sky.
-The occasional clatter of a lawn mower in the distance and the cooing of wood pigeons conjures up a very pastoral and timeless feel.
+If the enduring image of an Edwardian garden is one of leisurely promenades, secluded seating areas for quiet conversations, and tea with cucumber sandwiches and lemonade served on the lawn on a warm summer afternoon, then Greywalls is its quintessential example.
+Here, visitors find none of the harsh edges often seen in Scottish gardens.
+Instead, the gentle countryside drifts into the distance, mirrored by the soft curve of the sky.
+The distant hum of a lawn mower and the cooing of wood pigeons evoke a timeless, pastoral charm.

-One of the highlights of the garden at Greywalls is the walls, although why the house’s original name High Walls was changed to Greywalls remains a mystery.
-The walls are not even grey, but a mellow mix of yellow, cinnamon and pink brick, with pantiled copes of grey slate.
+One of the garden’s great features is, of course, its walls—though why the house’s original name, High Walls, was changed to Greywalls remains a mystery.
+The walls themselves are not grey but a mellow blend of yellow, cinnamon, and pink brick, topped with pantiled copes of grey slate.